ChapelR/custom-macros-for-sugarcube-2/docs/message-macro.md

 **Syntax**: `<<message [linkText] [btn] [id]>>`

-This macro displays a link or, optionally, a button.
-The link or button can be clicked to display a message immediately below it in the passage text, and clicked again to collapse the message.
+Creates a link (or button) on the page.
+When clicked, the content between the tags is displayed on the next line, reflowing the following text.
+The player can click the same link again to 'collpase' the message.

 * **linkText**: (optional) the text of the link.  if omitted, default text is displayed (the default text can be edited above)
 * **btn**: (optional) if `btn` is included in the macro's arguments, a button is generated instead of a link